oauthstuff/draft-ietf-oauth-security-topics/attacks-and-mitigations.md

 ### Countermeasures {#csrf_countermeasures}

-The traditional countermeasure is that clients pass a random value (a so-called CSRF Token) in the `state` parameter that links the request to the redirect URI to the user agent session as described.
+The traditional countermeasure is that clients pass a random value, also known as a CSRF Token, in the `state` parameter that links the request to the redirect URI to the user agent session as described.
 This countermeasure is described in detail in [@!RFC6819], Section 5.3.5.
 The same protection is provided by PKCE or the OpenID Connect `nonce` value.